 - boundaries: to define the exact boundaries of the property and who has responsibility for the maintenance of hedges and fences.
 Arguments over boundaries sometimes even escalate to court cases between neighbours, so it is important to establish this now

 - planning constraints and permissions: whether any additions or alterations that have been made to the property have met local planning requirements and that building regulation consent was received

-- rights of way: checking that there is no right of way or footpath through the property, and on shared rights of access with a neighbour such as a garden or driveway
+- rights of way: checking that there is no right of way or footpath through the property and on shared rights of access with a neighbour such as a garden or a driveway

 - restrictive covenants: whether the deeds specify that certain things are forbidden, for example keeping pets, or specific colours in which the house must be painted

 - guarantees or insurance policies: for example whether the property is covered by the NHBC guarantee or the wood-rot treatment guarantee

 - services: whether the property's utilities (gas, water, electricity) reach it via a neighbour's property or are shared with a neighbour

 If the property is a leasehold, they will ask for the name of the managing agent, the freeholder and whether you are up-to-date with ground rent and service charges.

 ask at least three removal companies for a quote - we can recommend some if you like

 - arrange mail-forwarding with Royal Mail